aria-ml/dataeval/docs/source/concepts/Stats.md

 # This stat function takes about 1-3 minutes to run depending on your hardware

-# Calculate the datasetstats for the images
+# Calculate the imagestats for the images
-# Note: the stat function expects the images as an iterable
+# Note: the stat function expects the images as a dataset
-#       and in the (C,H,W) format
+#       with images in the (C,H,W) format
-stats = datasetstats(d[0] for d in ds)
+stats = imagestats(ds)

 # Visualize the results
 stats.plot(log=True)